 2. Custom eLearning cuts to the chase

 This one is a corollary of the previous point.
-Since, unlike a generic eLearning content author, you have first hand knowledge of your organizational structure and needs, you can target your eLearning content directly to your company’s particular use cases and business needs, trimming all the useless fat that comes with a one-size-fits-all training course.
+Unlike an external eLearning content author, you have first-hand knowledge of your organizational structure and needs.
+That’s why you can target your eLearning content directly to your company’s particular use cases and business needs, trimming all the fluff that comes with a one-size-fits-all training course.

 If you just need your employees to master a particular piece of equipment, or to learn to use only some very narrow functionality of the otherwise full-featured POS software your company uses, you can focus on just that.